Discordia: Latin literature

-Second-century BC-first-century AD
+Second century BC to first century AD

 The Roman poet Ennius seems to have been the first to introduce "loathsome Discord" (Discordia taetra) when, in his second-century BC epic Annales, he describes Discordia as breaking open the "portals of War".
 Virgil, in the Aeneid (first century BC), has "maddening Strife (Discordia demens), her snaky locks entwined with bloody ribbons" as one of the many terrible evils who reside at the entrance to his Underworld.

 Discordia was particularly associated with Roman internal conflict and civil war.
 Like the Homeric Eris in the Iliad, who is one of the divinities active in the Trojan War, Virgil makes Discordia one of the divine participants (as depicted on the prophetic Shield of Aeneas) at the Battle of Actium, during the Roman civil war between Octavian and Mark Antony.
 In a battle of gods, with "rent robe", Discordia "strides exultant":

 Monstrous gods of every form and barking Anubis wield weapons against Neptune and Venus and against Minerva.
 In the middle of the fray storms Mavors, embossed in steel, with the grim Furies from on high; and in rent robe Discord [Discordia] strides exultant, while Bellona follows her with bloody scourge.